computski/ESP_DCC_Controller/README.md

 Does not support LocoNet or DCC++ at this time
 Does not support DigiTrains throttle on mobile (this is websockets based)

+2021-11-01 added DC support, system can run as a simple PWM DC controller and in which case it will respond only to loco 3 and 28 speed steps and added a definition for the DOIT ESP12 motor shield.
+This is a cheap L293 shield that fits the nodeMCU. requires an external INA219 module.